snapm - Man Page

 In order to reset the system back to the state at the time the snapshot set was created the revert boot entry is used after issuing a snapm snapset revert command.
 After running the revert command the system should be rebooted into the revert boot entry.
 This will start the revert operation on all affected volumes.

-Note that rolling back a snapshot set will also destroy the snapshot set since the snapshot volumes are folded back into the origin devices.
-Following the revert the snapshot set will no longer appear in the output of snapm snapset list or snapm snapset show commands.
+Reverting a snapshot set will also destroy the snapshot set since the snapshot volumes are folded back into the origin devices.
+Following the completion of a revert operation the snapshot set will no longer appear in the output of snapm snapset list or snapm snapset show commands.

 Reporting Commands